 For Natalie, taking photos, at times of the hard moments we look away from, is an important form of story-telling and can spur a call to action.
 She’s well known for her photography on salmon.
 Dubbed the ‘salmon lady,’ Natalie shared how she was compelled to tell the story of the Pacific salmon (“the salmon chose me,” she said) and the cultures that depended upon it.
 Her art provides a space to celebrate and appreciate the incredible species.

 Cassie Maylor, co-president of SAGE said: “The SAGE officers are incredibly proud of the event we put on last week!
-We set out over a month ago with this vision to create an event that hosted vivid speakers who could instill some kind inspiration or motivation into our audience, and I think we created just that!
-Together with the packed auditorium, we laughed and cried together on this big day and held our energy in so we could harness it later into each making a difference.”
+We set out over a month ago with this vision to create an event that hosted vivid speakers who could instill some inspiration or motivation into our audience, and I think we created just that!
+Together with the packed auditorium, we laughed and cried together on this big day and held our energy in so we could harness it later into each making a difference.
+I’m still running on a high from creating something I was passionate about while helping people through the same feelings of pain and fierceness I was feeling.“

 The event’s second speaker was Chris Jordan, known for his gripping images of American consumption, and famous for his devastating and beautiful photography of albatross on Midway Atoll, a remote island in the middle of the Pacific ocean.
 Chris ventured out to the Pacific ocean to photograph the Great Pacific garbage patch, only to find he wasn’t “seeing” the vast amount of garbage on the water.
 He was directed to the albatross, and there began a life-long relationship of love and endurance.